 Having a theft offense on your criminal record is a serious matter.
 Even if you avoid jail or prison time for a theft conviction, it will still show up on background checks for years to come, which could make it difficult for you to find employment or secure a loan, among other things.

-If you’ve been charged with a theft crime, your best bet is to retain the services of a criminal defense attorney.
+If you’ve been charged with a theft crime, your best bet is to retain the services of a criminal defense attorney in Denver.
 The Weber Law criminal defense team can review your case and develop an iron-clad defense for you.
 Call today for compassionate and effective representation.

 Theft Crimes in Colorado